1970 Houston Women's Invitation: Aftermath

 During the tournament, Barry MacKay, chairman of the Pacific Coast Championships, called Heldman with an offer.
 Following all the publicity surrounding her event MacKay had decided to increase the women's prize fund for a draw of 32 players from $2,000 to $4,400.
 Heldman declined and stated that her players would play for a purse of $11,000.
 MacKay called the next day and agreed to the demands.

 After the event at a dinner at Heldman's house, Larry King and Dennis Van der Meer proposed that their company, TennisAmerica should be brought in to run the women's tour.
 The players voted between King and Heldman and chose Heldman to run a new women's only tour.
 This became the Virginia Slims Circuit, with Phillip Morris continuing their link and sponsoring 8 of the 16 tournaments on the schedule.

 In 2015, a tennis.com article stated, "The tour would be criticized over the years for promoting cigarettes, but Cullman was the right sponsor for the moment."

-A few weeks after the tournament the USLTA grudgingly reinstated the nine players who they had suspended.
+On February 13, 1971, as the women's professional tour continued, the USLTA grudgingly relented and, for the first time, issued rankings that included contract professionals as well as amateurs, with King, Casals and Richey ranked first, second and third among women, and Mary-Ann Eisel Curtis, No. 1 ranked since October after the expulsion of the contract pros, dropping to fourth place.
 The ILTA initially suspended the players as well, but soon relented when they realised that they needed them for their events to bring in spectators.